pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 715: Java and Oracle Cloud
 Complete one module to OCI Certification, finish basic java project and read one article from FreeCodeCamp for tips to developers, i have back pain.

+#### Day 716: More Java
+Complete one module to OCI Certification, create new project for practice concepts about Clean Architecture and best practices to write a clean code and how uncople projects for my local system.